jdockray/disperse/README.md

 Disperse is a program which attempts to determine the asset allocation (proportion in each of a set of specified investments) that has the lowest risk (price volatility) while still achieving a specified minimum expected return.
 It performs a numerical optimisation using the [OSQP quadratic programming solver](https://osqp.org/) and I would like to draw your attention to the third-party attributions at the end of this readme.

 For those familiar with this area, a classic mean-variance portfolio optimisation is performed, but the asset covariance matrix is calculated using a factor model.
-THe latter means that the exposure of each asset to a set of independent risk factors is entered and this is used to generate the covariance matrix.
+The latter means that the exposure of each asset to a set of independent risk factors is entered and this is used to generate the covariance matrix.
 I thought this would be easier to formulate for input than a covariance matrix, which must have certain properties to be valid.

 I have found Disperse to be useful for achieving a portfolio with certain properties, but the output is highly dependent on and only as valid as the input data and any assumptions made.
 In practice, using a tool like this still requires a significant amount of time and effort and the correlation and uncertainty of markets means that any gain achieved over manually selecting investments, is probably small.

 ## Theory

 This software accepts as input a list of securities (potential investments), with, for each asset:
 - an expected return, $\mu$ e.g. 1.07 (7% return).
 - the expected return volatility, $\sigma$, the standard deviation of the value of the security.
 (See Wikipedia [here](https://en.wikipedia.org/wiki/Modern_portfolio_theory).)
 - estimates of the proportion of the variation attributable to each of a set of independent factors (exposures) which are believed to explain the variance.
 One factor, the market risk, will usually dominate.
-If these do not sum to 1 for a security, then an additional, independent factor is added to account to explain the remaining variance.
+If these do not sum to 1 for a security, then an additional, independent factor is added to account for the remaining variance.

 The standard deviations and exposures are used to calculate an estimated asset price covariance matrix.